Become a fan of Slashdot on Facebook

 I believe he was grouping people that would access the hardware "unofficially" in with the illegal hackers that he "excluded" from his answer.

 On one hand it's aggravating not being able to get a straight answer out of these guys.
 We know he's capable of speaking honestly after reading the first couple of questions.
-On t
+On the other hand, what did we expect?
+If he really felt that Blu-Ray was a bad idea or that homebrew should be supported do you really think he'd speak his mind on the issues considering his position within Sony?

 The biggest secret that Sony has is how little support developers get (hell Early versions of the PS2 only allowed printf debugging, attaching to process didn't even seem to work.)